MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ### Safely share a file with people outside your organization

 Files that are protected are safe to share with others.
-For example, you attach the file to an email or send an invitation from your SharePoint site.
+For example, you attach the file to an email.

 If you regularly share files with people outside your organization, your administrator might have configured a label for you that sets protection such that these people can read it.
 Alternatively, you can use your [Office app to set custom permissions](#set-custom-permissions-for-a-document) or use [File Explorer to set custom permissions](#using-file-explorer-to-classify-and-protect-files) for a file before you share it.